rnaveensrinivas/git/README.md

 $ git init
 $ git init ~/Documents/SampleProject
 ```
-- The `<path>` argument can be left blank to initialize the repository in the current directory.
- -  Git is minimally invasive; it only adds a `.git` directory in the root of your project folder.
+The `<path>` argument can be left blank to initialize the repository in the current directory.
+Git is **minimally invasive**; it only adds a `.git` directory in the root of your project folder.

-## **Cloning an Existing Repository:**
+## Cloning an Existing Repository:
-- Instead of initializing a new repository, you can **clone** an existing Git repository:
+Instead of initializing a new repository, you can **clone** an existing Git repository:
 ```bash
 # Syntax
 $ git clone ssh://<user>@<host>/path/to/repo[.git]